ptmcg/rest_queue/README.md

 small project with it to learn more about it.
 The actual implementation was very straightforward, once I settled on the API endpoints.

+I also extended the original concept, where the server managed just a single queue, to support multiple queues, to be a better illustration of REST interactions with a server managing multiple resources.

 ### REST API

 | Function | REST method | URL | Return status |